0x1iii1ii/PPPwn-Luckfox/README.md

 For GoldHen you need to place the goldhen.bin file onto the root of a usb drive and plug it into the console.<br>
 Once goldhen has been loaded for the first time it will be copied to the consoles internal hdd and the usb is no longer required.<br>
-To update goldhen just repeat the above process and the new version will be copied to the internal hdd<br>
+To update goldhen just repeat the above process and the new version will be copied to the internal HDD. <br>